Skip to main content

 Thinking with the Harrisons: Re-imagining the Arts in the Global Environment Crisis

-Keynote Lecture with introduction by Dr. Alena Williams (Associate Professor, Department of Visual Arts)
+Keynote Lecture by Anne Douglas and Chris Fremantle with introduction by Dr. Alena Williams (Associate Professor, Department of Visual Arts)

 Tuesday, November 19, 2024, 6:30 pm